ucb-stat133/stat133-fall-2017/labs/lab11-regex-basics.md

     ## [1] "(37.7651967350509,-122.416451692902"

-You can also combine both patterns in one single call.
+You can also combine both patterns in a single call.
 But be careful:

 ``` r
 str_replace(loc1, pattern = '\\(|\\)', replacement = '')